delagetto-gh/be-nc-news/README.md

 ## Testing

 Each built endpoint has been given extensive tests in the file /spec/app.spec.js.
-A scipt has been added to the package.json so that all tests can be ran by running the following in your CLI:
+A script has been added to the package.json so that all tests can be ran by running the following in your CLI:

 ```
 npm test